flutter/website/src/docs/release/breaking-changes/platform-views-using-html-slots-web.md

 });
 ```

-Otherwise the engine will print a warning message to the console similar to:
+Otherwise, the engine prints a warning message to the console similar to:

 <!-- skip -->
 ```bash